 Two things every snow-enthusiast loves: free refills and a good value.
-The lower the price and the higher the performance score indicates a better value.
+The lower the price and the higher the performance indicates a better value.
 The Jones Explorer , Ride Warpig, and the Nitro Fury were high performing and lower-cost models.
 The Explorer and the Fury were able to nestle out the Warpig by a few performance points.
 If you were able to get the Warpig on sale, it could become a better value.
 In contrast, testing of the Salomon Sick Stick indicated a less than premium performance with a premium price.

-Have you ever been on the lift and seen someone laying down a crisp edge in fresh cord and thought, "That was beautiful?".
+Have you ever been on the lift and seen someone laying down a crisp edge in fresh cord and thought, "That was beautiful?"
 Fortunately, over the last ten years, snowboard design has progressed to accentuate the carving experience.
 Carving is one of the most enjoyable parts of snowboarding, particularly since it can be done anywhere on the mountain.

 In the quest for the best edging board, we looked for a model that got on edge easily, maintained good edge hold, and finished turns with ease and power.
 We tested every board in hardpack and pristine groomers; we also dunked heelside turns and surfed toe side turns to find our stand out models.
 Critical sub-components of edging include edge hold, stability, ease of initiation, and turning experience.

-Manufacturers have utilized different edge styles, such as Magne Traction, to obtain better edge hold.
-Magne Traction aims to obtain better edge hold in icy conditions but feels catchy at slow speeds.
+Manufacturers have utilized different edge styles, such as Magne Traction, to obtain a better edge hold.
+Magne Traction aims to obtain a better edge hold in icy conditions but feels catchy at slow speeds.
 Magne-Traction boards, such as the Lib Tech Travis Rice Pro Pointy, have a wavy edge that aims to cut into firmer snow, much like a serrated knife.

 Stability at Speed